- Medicare enrollment in Alaska stands at about 110,000 residents – only about 15% of the population, as opposed to 19% nationwide.

 Alaska Medicare Part D

 Original Medicare does not cover outpatient prescription drugs.
 But beneficiaries of Medicare in Alaska can get coverage for prescription drugs via an employer-sponsored plan (offered by a current or former employer) or stand-alone Medicare Part D plans.
-In most areas of the country, Medicare Advantage plans are another option, since most Medicare Advantage plans include integrate Part D prescription coverage.
-But as noted above, there are no individual Medicare Advantage plans for sale in Alaska.
+In most areas of the country, Medicare Advantage plans are another option, since most Medicare Advantage plans include integrated Part D prescription coverage.
+Most parts of Alaska do now have two MSA Medicare Avantage plans available for individuals, but they do not include Part D coverage.
+So Medicare beneficiaries still need stand-alone Part D or employer-sponsored coverage for prescription drugs.

-For 2021 coverage, insurers are offering 25 stand-alone Part D plans to people who reside in Alaska, with premiums ranging from about $7 to $94 per month.
+For 2022 coverage, insurers are offering 20 stand-alone Part D plans to people who reside in Alaska, with premiums ranging from about $7 to $97 per month.
 The Medicare Part D enrollment window runs from October 15 to December 7 each year, with coverage changes taking effect January 1.
-Medicare beneficiaries are encouraged to use Medicare’s plan finder tool to compare the available options for the coming year and see how each plan would cover their own personal prescription needs.
+Medicare beneficiaries are encouraged to use Medicare’s plan finder tool (available at Medicare.gov) to compare the available options for the coming year and see how each plan would cover their own personal prescription needs.

-As of September 2020, there were 66,502 Alaska Medicare beneficiaries covered by stand-alone Medicare Part D prescription drug plans.
-Another 718 beneficiaries had Part D coverage for prescription drugs integrated with their Medicare Advantage coverage (as noted above, these are likely to be employer-sponsored Medicare Advantage plans, although some of them may have been PPOs that were purchased in another state and the enrollee was allowed to keep the coverage after moving to Alaska).
+As of May 2022, there were 70,433 Alaska Medicare beneficiaries covered by stand-alone Medicare Part D prescription drug plans.
+Another 1,361 beneficiaries had Part D coverage for prescription drugs integrated with their Medicare Advantage coverage (these are likely to be employer-sponsored Medicare Advantage plans, although some of them may have been PPOs that were purchased in another state and the enrollee was allowed to keep the coverage after moving to Alaska.
+The individual Medicare Advantage plans available for purchase in Alaska in 2022 are MSAs, so they do not include integrated Part D coverage).

 How does Medicaid provide financial assistance to Medicare beneficiaries in Alaska?